 In sum, these individual data highlight that HSs have gradient knowledge of DOM: only one participant produced this structure at ceiling, and there was not a single participant who did not produce or select DOM in any of the contexts.
 Those speakers who converged on the norms of the SDBAs were primarily enrolled in the DLI school, had high proficiency in Spanish, and were in the older participant group.
 Participants selected sentences with DOM more than they produced this form.
-These findings align with the descriptive and inferential statistics, but show that at the individual level, there is a wide range of variability in DOM use.
+These findings align with the descriptive and inferential statistics but show that at the individual level, there is a wide range of variability in DOM use.

 5. Discussion

-The present study contributes to a growing body of research that focuses on the dynamic differences between HSs and that addresses HL acquisition and change within a feature-oriented framework (Putnam and Sánchez 2013).
+The present study contributes to a growing body of research that focuses on the dynamic differences between HSs and addresses HL acquisition and change within a feature-oriented framework (Putnam and Sánchez 2013).
 Through testing DOM in both the productive and receptive domains in bilingual children and adolescents aged ten to fourteen years, this study makes inroads into elucidating the individual factors that shape HL acquisition during this understudied developmental period.
 Furthermore, this study adopts a novel approach to the acquisition of Spanish as a HL by evaluating how DLI education contributes to acquisition.
 Participants completed production and selection tasks that tested their knowledge of DOM, a structure that has proven to be variable in child and adult HSs of Spanish.
 Even monolingual children show (lower degrees of) variability in the acquisition of DOM (Guijarro-Fuentes and Marinis 2011; Guijarro-Fuentes et al. 2017), so exposure to Spanish through DLI may be particularly important for sustaining the development of this structure.
 In so doing, this study contributes to the recent “paradigm shift” (Giancaspro et al. 2022, p.
-484) away from monolingual normativity and towards a more nuanced understanding of the experiential factors that shape individual variability in the acquisition of Spanish as a HL and that distinguishes this group from other bilinguals (see Rothman et al. 2023 in support of comparing HSs to other HSs and Pascual y Cabo and Rothman 2012 for an argument in favor of bilingual comparison groups).
+484) away from monolingual normativity and towards a more nuanced understanding of the experiential factors that shape individual variability in the acquisition of Spanish as a HL and distinguishes this group from other bilinguals (see Rothman et al. 2023 in support of comparing HSs to other HSs and Pascual y Cabo and Rothman 2012 for an argument in favor of bilingual comparison groups).

 The first research question evaluated whether HSs enrolled in a DLI school, which offered its students 50% of academic instruction in Spanish during the primary years, would produce and select similar levels of the dative marker a with animate and specific direct objects when compared to SBDAs and age-matched HSs in a monolingual English school.
-It was predicted that SDBAs and HSs in the dual-language immersion school would produce and select the dative marker a with animate and specific direct objects at ceiling, more than HSs who receive a traditional English-only education.
+It was predicted that SDBAs and HSs in the dual-language immersion school would produce and select the dative marker a with animate and specific direct objects at ceiling more than HSs who receive a traditional English-only education.
 The SDBAs produced DOM at ceiling, while the HSs groups did not, which is in partial alignment with the hypotheses.
 The BES-7/8 participants, the older children who had attended a dual-language immersion school, were more likely to produce and select DOM than other children.
 This implies that age and education in Spanish interact in the HL acquisition of this structure; however, the effect of school exposure is only significant at the p < 0.05 level in the production, but not in recognition, of DOM, and no interaction between age and school was found in either task.
 Notably, in production, the HSs who attended the DLI program produced twice as much DOM than participants in the monolingual English-only school.